-All the beers at SRAF are real ales, some times also known as cask ale.
-Real ales contain live yeast and undergo a secondary fermentation within they casks they are dispensed from.
+All the beers at SRAF are real ale, also known as cask ale.
+Real ale contains live yeast and undergoes a secondary fermentation within the cask from which it is dispensed .
 You’ll see the the familliar handpumps on the bar but there will be other beers on gravity, where a tap has been driven directly into the cask.

 As a living product, the ale will undergo subtle changes during the 3 days of the festival.

 Ideally, real ale is served at a temperature of 10 -13 °C to allow the full depth of flavour to be enjoyed.

 - Come early as you will undoubtedly get the fullest selection of ales on Thursday afternoon.

 - Check out the beer, cider ar perry list on this website prior to your visit.
 Updates will be published via social media.

 - The CAMRA volunteers will be happy to offer you advice on the beers you are sampling.